sgondala/CS733/Ass1/README.md

 Web Server -

-This is a webserver which can be used maintain files <br>
+This is a webserver which can is used maintain files. <br>
-Basic operations such as Read, Write, Delete are allowed <br>
+Basic operations such as Read, Write, Delete are allowed. <br>
-For more details, look at the pdf provided <br>
+For more details, look at the pdf provided. <br>

 References -
 <li>